liluacrobat/MicroDynamics/README.md

          Order used to sort labels
     -- post_flag
          Flag of post processing [default: 0]
-           0 : principal tree before post-processing
+           0: principal tree before post-processing
-           1 : principal tree after post-processing
+           1: principal tree after post-processing
     -- prog_flag
          Plot samples of the extracted progression paths [default: 0]
 ```

 ## Example
-We provide two tab delimited files of a human gut microbiome data set [3] in the example directory: a OTU table file CD_16S_OTU.txt, and a meta data file CD_meta_clinic.txt.
+We provide two tab-delimited files of a human gut microbiome data set [3] in the example directory: a OTU table file CD_16S_OTU.txt, and a meta data file CD_meta_clinic.txt.

-Due to the storage limitation of GitHub, please download the CD_16S_OTU.tsv file from https://drive.google.com/file/d/1OhjjGS5Kw5G4ImOlzy8G8HluHM1aNjUN/view?usp=sharing and put the file under the 'example/data' directory.
+Due to the storage limitation of GitHub, please download the CD_16S_OTU.tsv file from https://drive.google.com/file/d/1OhjjGS5Kw5G4ImOlzy8G8HluHM1aNjUN/view?usp=sharing and put the file in the 'example/data' directory.

-Then, we can learn a microbial progression model by running Demo_MicroDynamics.m.
+We can learn a microbial progression model by running Demo_MicroDynamics.m.
 The precalculated results are stored in the 'example/precalculated/' directory.

 ## Reference
-[1] Sun, Yijun, Sinisa Todorovic, and Steve Goodison.
-"Local-learning-based feature selection for high-dimensional data analysis." *IEEE Transactions on Pattern Analysis and Machine Intelligence* 32, no. 9 (2009): 1610-1626.
+[1] Yijun Sun, Sinisa Todorovic, and Steve Goodison.
+"Local-learning-based feature selection for high-dimensional data analysis." *IEEE Transactions on Pattern Analysis and Machine Intelligence*, 32(9), 1610-1626, 2010.
-[2] Mao, Qi, Li Wang, Steve Goodison, and Yijun Sun.
+[2] Qi Mao, Li Wang, Steve Goodison, and Yijun Sun.
 "Dimensionality reduction via graph structure learning."
-In *Proceedings of the 21th ACM SIGKDD International Conference on Knowledge Discovery and Data Mining*, pp. 765-774.
-2015.
+In *Proceedings of the 21th ACM SIGKDD International Conference on Knowledge Discovery and Data Mining*, pp. 765-774, 2015.
-[3] Halfvarson, Jonas, Colin J. Brislawn, Regina Lamendella, Yoshiki Vázquez-Baeza, William A. Walters, Lisa M. Bramer, Mauro D'amato et al. "Dynamics of the human gut microbiome in inflammatory bowel disease." *Nature Microbiology* 2, no. 5 (2017): 1-7.
+[3] Jonas Halfvarson, Colin J. Brislawn, Regina Lamendella, Yoshiki Vázquez-Baeza, William A. Walters, Lisa M. Bramer, Mauro D'amato et al. "Dynamics of the human gut microbiome in inflammatory bowel disease." *Nature Microbiology*, 2(5), 1-7, 2017.